laurenredeker/Hotel-Database-Project/README.md

 <br>
 * customer_entry.html allows you to add a customer to the database
 * customer_table.py is used for the CGI program
+* mysql.txt is sample of database we created